SecPlugs/java-kit/docs/_detail.md

 #### What are the features?

 - __File scanning__ - Scan files and directories for malware.
+- __Email scanning__ - Send emails and attachments for malware and spam analysis.
 - __Secplugs Portal__ - With a registered API key you can access all the core Secplugs features via the portal.

 #### How does it work?